jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 \lambda
 $$
-that we need to tune.
 In this example, we use L2 norm (the magnitude of the vector) as penality which is also known as **L2 regularization**

 $$
 ||c|| = \sqrt{(c_5^2 + c_3^2 + c_3^2 + c_2^2 + c_1^2 + c_0^2 +)}